Brooke Erin Goldstein

 Artist Statement:

-My work incorporates a variety of techniques such as quilting, fabric painting, digital printing, and surface design based drawing.
+My work incorporates a variety of techniques such as quilting, fabric painting, digital and block printing, and surface design based drawing.
 The presentation of my work often manifests into immersive and/or interactive quilted room installations, narrative based wall pieces, small sculptures and large public art pieces.
 Conceptually, I explore ideas of community, childhood, relationships, communication, thought, feelings, and home.
 Mainly, I focus on creating a visual for the complex emotions we experience on our journey through life.
-I believe allowing us to see how we feel helps us as individuals and as a society to create a greater understanding of the universal human experience.
+I believe allowing us to “see” how we “feel” helps us as individuals and as a society to create a greater understanding of the universal human experience.

 My work is designed to promote empathy.
 I do not use shock value in my art, even when I’m making pieces that deal with difficult subject matter.
 I use advanced color theory to establish a friendly invitation to the viewer as they approach each piece.
 I encourage viewers to project their own narrative onto the experience.
 I use methods of deliberate imperfection in every piece I create.
 This practice stems from my cultural and religious heritage, as well as, my study of other cultural groups' craft traditions.
 This commitment keeps the form human and vulnerable.
 The presentation is powerful and the finish is beautifully flawed.
-My work is my love letter to the inner child in all of us.
+My work is a love letter to the inner child in all of us.
 Especially those that may feel alone in this difficult world.
-I want people to know they matter and are valuable.
-That is my aim and calling in all of my artistic endeavors.
+I want people to know that they matter and are valuable.
+That is my aim and calling in all of my artistic and creative endeavors.

 Bio: